Evaluation of the Curriculum

 Students’ anonymous feedback plays an important role in the curriculum quality improvement process and the retention and promotion process for faculty members.
 Each student evaluates a subset of large group instructors, all of small group instructors, every course/required experience and new curricular initiatives.
 Students provide formal feedback via:

 - In person focus groups

 Do I have to complete every survey I am sent?
 We make every effort to have instructor and course surveys as short as possible.
 In return students are expected to complete all assigned surveys by the due date.

 How will I know I have a survey to complete?
 All instructor and course surveys are sent via email from “UU School of Medicine Evaluations”.
-Due dates are provided in each course Canvas page under “Resources” and below for the current Academic Year.
+Due dates are provided in each course Canvas page under “Resources”.

 Who reads my feedback?
 All student feedback reports are provided to the Course Director(s), Curriculum Deans, Director of Faculty Support, and the Curriculum Evaluation Subcommittee.
 All student feedback reports on instructors are sent to all of those stakeholders along with the appropriate faculty member.
 Additionally, at the end of the year each Department chair receives student feedback reports for all faculty in their department.